Enter the change in mass into the calculator to determine the binding energy of a nucleus.

 Using the formula we find the biding energy to be 3.0048e^-10.

-A binding energy is a term used in physics to describe the required energy to combine atoms into a new nuclei during nuclear fusion.
+Binding energy is a term used in physics to describe the required energy to combine atoms into new nuclei during nuclear fusion.

 A mass defect is a measure of the mass lost during the combination of nuclei in nuclear fusion.
 This mass defect is also considered the change in mass.